Skip to main content

 Though Sharetribe’s online payment system does not support reverse transactions (where the customers post the listings) without coding, that does not prevent you from monetizing your marketplace platform!

-You can use Sharetribe’s access control functionality to implement a lead fee system.
+You can use Sharetribe’s access control features to implement a lead fee system.
 Lead fee is a marketplace monetization model, where providers pay for getting to contact a customer.
 Lead fees are best on marketplaces where one lead's value is high: for example, through repeat business or very valuable single projects.
-With access control, you can also monetize through membership subscriptions or listing fees, but in this tutorial, we’re highlighting lead fees, as it is common in reverse service marketplaces.

 1. Create a payment page in Stripe (or another payment system) and make sure you get notified for each new payment.
 You have two options for monetization: